rsksmart/devportal-1.0/rif/identity/ssi/libraries/express-did-auth.md

 Expects the user `did` in the `params` of the request.
 Returns an HTTP 200 with a JSON containing `{ challenge, sdr? }` in the `body` of the response.
-The `sdr` will be present if the service requires it to register the user.
-See more information in the [protocol](../../specs/did-auth#signup).
+The `sdr` will be present if the service requires it to register (sign up) the user.
+See more information in the [sign up protocol](../../specs/did-auth#sign-up).

 Possible error messages:
 - `INVALID_DID` (HTTP 401)